diecatiamonteiro/text-adventure-game-browser/README.md

 This game is part of my **personal learning journey**, marking a significant step forward from my earlier terminal-based text adventure game (which you can also find in my repositories).
 It highlights my growing skills in vanilla JavaScript and web development.

 What I love most about this game is its **deliberately slow pace**.
-In a world that constantly demands fast interactions and quick rewards, this game is an invitation to slow down, read, reflect, and enjoy the journey—just like the classic text adventures of old.
+In a world that constantly demands fast interactions and quick rewards, this game is an invitation to slow down, read, reflect, and enjoy the journey—just like the classic text adventures.

 A quick note: the game is designed specifically for **desktop play only**, offering an experience best enjoyed on larger screens.
 For now, mobile support is not provided.